dt170/Aware/ReadMe.md

 # Project Aware

-This GitHub contains all my project files .
-In order to show an example to my code writing
-This project contains use's in Google places api ,maps,user location,working with JSON,Callbacks,fragments, and more.
+This project contains use's in Google places api ,maps,user location,working with JSON,Callbacks,fragments, and more. that github is an example to my code writing .

 #### Links:
 [Linkedin Profile] (https://www.linkedin.com/in/dvir-toledano-b462a8113?trk=hp-identity-name).